Course development and history

 Commercialisation of research results- different aspects of commercialising research results and carrying out an inventory of immaterial resources in a project.

 On completion of the course, the student should be able to:

 Account for basic concepts in intellectual property law

 Search for, identify and evaluate technical information in patent literature within his or her own research domain

 Account for the difference between peer review of research publications and peer review in the patent system

 Identify commercialisable immaterial resources within a research project

 No information inserted

 Admitted to third-cycle courses and study programmes at one of KTH's schools

-Will be announced at the beginning of the course.
+To be announced at the start of the course.